SoN Scholarships & Fellowships

 Nurse Faculty Loan Program

-The Health Resources and Services Administration (HRSA) provides Nurse Faculty Loan Program funds to nursing schools to help graduate students who plan to become nursing faculty upon graduation.
+The Health Resources and Services Administration (HRSA) provides Nurse Faculty Loan Program (NFLP) funds to nursing schools to help graduate students who plan to become nursing faculty upon graduation.
 The loan can be used for tuition, fees, books, and other educational supplies, but not living expenses.

 Applicants must be a Master’s, DNP or PhD student in good standing, a U.S. citizen or permanent resident, and plan to teach in a faculty role upon graduation.
-Completion of the FAFSA is required verify citizenship/residency.
+Completion of the FAFSA is required to verify citizenship/residency.
 Email firstname.lastname@example.org for more information.